deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   * #### _Step_
 Temperature step when adjusting tip temperature.
   * #### _GUI Time_
 How often the main screen readings are updated (voltage, temperatures).
 Should be greater than _PWM Time_.
-Low settings may cause objectionable "flicker."
+Use a higher setting for less "flicker" in the display.
   * #### _Save time_
 How long before storing changed settings in flash memory.
 Flash has a limited number of write cycles (~100,000).
 Higher values reduce writes, but settings changes could be forgotten when the controller is powered off or reset.
 Default: 5 seconds.
   * #### _RESET MENU_